Dataset Open Access

 and other standard libraries from the Python Package Index (PyPI), such as pandas, pyomo, countrycode, etc.

 snakemake requires that all code runs with Python version 3.
 The code setup is known to work with the following versions: PyPSA 0.12.0, pandas 0.21.1, numpy 0.14.0, scipy 0.19.1, pyomo 5.2.
 You may need to downgrade your libraries to these versions for the scripts to work.
+If you insist on using the latest versions, please be aware that you'll need to make at least the following changes:

 To solve the optimisation problem the scripts are coded to use the commercial solver Gurobi.
 To solve the problems in a reasonable time, you will need Gurobi or an equivalently fast solver such as CPLEX.
 Gurobi and CPLEX both have cost-free licences for academic users.